CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 ## ReplicationController

-A ReplicationController ensures that there are `spec.replicas` number of pods whose labels match `spec.selector.matchLabels` (or `spec.selector.matchExpression`) running in the cluster.
+A ReplicationController ensures that there are `spec.replicas` number of pods whose labels match `spec.selector` running in the cluster.
 If there are too many, ReplicationController will shut down the extra ones and if there are too few, it will start up pods according to `spec.template` field.
 Actually, the template field is exactly the pod described in `pod.yaml` except the fields